-The purpose of the installation is to engage the public, capture their imagination, encourage wonder and reward curiosity by vividly communicating the complexities of the research and why it matters.
-It tells the stories of individual researchers and unravels their work that pushes the boundaries of neuroscience through broadly accessible interactive stories combining narrative text and illustrations, information design, laboratory simulations, and research artifacts.
+The purpose of the installation is to engage the public, capture their imagination, encourage wonder and reward curiosity by vividly communicating complex brain science and why it matters.
+Stories by individual researchers sharing their work in pushing the boundaries of neuroscience are told through broadly accessible interactives that combine narrative text and illustrations, information design, laboratory simulations, and research artifacts.

-The multiscreen floor-to-ceiling display flies the viewer through different large-scale visualization models of the brain while door-sized high-resolution monitors track, highlight and visually detail the parts of the brain that relate to the research being introduced.
-At key moments in the choreography, the tracking screens descend to the lobby visitors to engage with them through interactive research stories, unravelling the complexities of cognition, sensory perception, decision making, learning and memory, addiction and reward, neural networks, and DNA sequencing.
+The floor-to-ceiling white LED canvas flies the viewer through different large-scale visualization models of the brain while kinetic, door-sized high-resolution LCD's track, highlight and visually detail the parts of the brain that relate to the research being introduced.
+At key moments in the choreography, the tracking screens descend to the lobby visitors to engage with them through interactive research stories exploring cognition, sensory perception, decision making, learning and memory, addiction and reward, neural networks, and DNA sequencing.